• Skip to primary navigation

 Ascorbic acid, or Vitamin C, is a naturally occurring substance found in a variety of fruits and vegetables.

-Plus, it serves as a safe substitute for traditional pickling ingredients like alum powder.
+Plus, it is a safe substitute for traditional pickling ingredients like alum powder.

 With the simple combination of salt and ascorbic acid, your homemade canned creations will taste even better than their store-bought counterparts.